rperper/lsnode/README.md

 All that this program does is listen on port 9000 and respond to all requests on it with `Hello World!`

-Because of the magic number in line 1: `#!/usr/bin/env node` this can be executed stand-alone on a system with the `node` program installed, or run as a command line parameter to the `node` program which knows to ignore magic numbers.
+Because of the magic number in line 1: `#!/usr/bin/env node` (also called a *shebang*, the file can be executed stand-alone on a system with the `node` program installed, or run as a command line parameter to the `node` program which knows to ignore magic numbers.
 You can bring up your browser, navigate to `http://127.0.0.1:9000` and you will be presented with the text `Hello World!`.

 The goal of this project is to be able to run programs as simple as this or as complex as they can be, without modification within Litespeed Enterprise.